MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textblock_horizontaltextalignment.md

 ## -remarks

-This property supports [XAML Standard](http://aka.ms/xamlstandard).
-It provides the same functionality as the **TextAlignement** property.
+This property provides the same functionality as the **TextAlignment** property.
 If both properties are set to conflicting values, the last one set is used.

+Apps that target the Fall Creators Update (SDK 16299) or later should use this property instead of **TextAlignment**.
+If your app also supports previous versions, see [Version adaptive apps: Use new APIs while maintaining compatibility with previous versions](https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-apps) for more info.

 ## -see-also